La Liga news: Monchi returns 'home' to Sevilla | Goal.com

 Sevilla have confirmed that Monchi has returned to the club to take up the role of director of football.

-The Liga club confirmed the news on Sunday, indicating that he will take up the role from March 18 following his departure from the same role at Serie A club Roma.
+The Liga club confirmed the news on Sunday, indicating that he will take up the role from March 18 following his departure from the same role at Serie A club Roma last week.

+Monchi had been linked with a move to Arsenal and Paris Saint-Germain, but a return to his former club quickly became likely as Sevilla made contact with him this week in the wake of coach Pablo Machin's sacking.

+President Jose Castro revealed on Saturday that Sevilla were confident of bringing him back to the role he departed two years ago, telling reporters: "We think Monchi is the best.
+We have contacted him already and he has been very receptive.
+We have to agree on an idea of the future and both parties are optimistic."

 "I don't want this to be a goodbye.
 I want this to be a see you soon"— Sevilla FC (@SevillaFC_ENG) March 17, 2019